smartprocure/contexture/packages/client/README.md

 `(types, from, fromPath, to, toPath)`
 It takes `types` (just like the client itself), the tree and path of the source node, and then the tree and path of the target node.

-Client types need implement some properties to be used in a subquery:
+Client types need to implement these methods to be used in a subquery:

 | Function Name | Purpose | Explanation |
 | ------------- | ------- | ----------- |